Last Updated on January 12, 2024 by Eva Maria

 Southern Hemisphere – 31st July – 2nd August

-- Imbolc – meaning: “in the belly” – connected to lambing season
+- Imbolc – meaning: “in the belly” – the name is connected to the lambing season

 - other names: Imbolg, Bride, Brigid’s Day, Brigit’s Night, Oimelc (meaning: “Ewe’s Milk”), February Eve, Candlemass, Groundhog Day